cbourke/ComputerScienceI/honors/hacks/hack12.0/readme.md

 For correctness:
  - Your program(s) *must* compile and run on the grader
- - Points are awarded proportionally for each test case.
+ - Points are awarded based on if all test cases pass

 # Problem Statement

-A binomial coefficient, "$n$ choose $k$" is a number that corresponds to the number of ways to *choose* $k$ items from a set of $n$ distinct items.
+A binomial coefficient, $n$ choose $k$ is a number that corresponds to the number of ways to *choose* $k$ items from a set of $n$ distinct items.
 You may be familiar with some the notations, $C(n,k)$ or $C_n^k$ or ${}_{n}C_k$, but most commonly this is written as ${n \choose k}$